-- Allow camping on site for a period of up to twelve months in a caravan only, provided that suitable ablutions (shower, toilet, hand basin, laundry trough) and septics are erected and provided a building permit as an owner building has been issued for a dwelling on the same lot; - Consider an extension for a further six months dependent on the progress of the construction of the dwelling; - Not allow camping in a shed for any period of time greater than three days in any twenty eight day period, but allow camping in a caravan located within a shed provided that suitable ablutions and septics are erected and provided a building permit as an owner building has been issued for a dwelling on the same lot; and - Limit the approval for camping in this policy to the zones of Rural, Rural Residential, and Rural Small Holding, as per Town Planning Scheme No. 3.
+- Allow camping on site for a period of up to twelve months in a caravan only, provided that suitable ablutions (shower, toilet, hand basin, laundry trough) and septics are erected and provided a building permit as an owner builder has been issued for a dwelling on the same lot; - Consider an extension for a further six months dependent on the progress of the construction of the dwelling; - Not allow camping in a shed for any period of time greater than three days in any twenty eight day period, but allow camping in a caravan located within a shed provided that suitable ablutions and septics are erected and provided a building permit as an owner builder has been issued for a dwelling on the same lot; and - Limit the approval for camping in this policy to the zones of Rural, Rural Residential, and Rural Small Holding, as per Town Planning Scheme No. 3.

-Responsible Officer Executive Manager Planning Development Services History dopted 30 September 2020 (Resolution 115/20) Delegation Relevant Legislation Caravan Parks and Camping Grounds Regulations 1997 Related Documentation Shire of Boddington - Local Planning Scheme No.3
+Responsible Officer sible Officer Executive Manager Planning Development Services History Adopted 30 September 2020 (Resolution 115/20) Amended 23 March 2023 (Resolution 25/23) Delegation Relevant Legislation Caravan Parks and Camping Grounds Regulations 1997 Related Documentation Shire of Boddington - Local Planning Scheme No.3